meigwilym/decision-tracker/README.md

-# Decision Maker
+# Decision Tracker

-TODO

-Match title, date, comments for any other info

-load in a custom YT video

-save the data locally. reload data for same video

-and to the server

-read mode: can only see the data edit mode: can add timestamps
+Using a youtube video of the match, track your decisions - good or bad - via a handy UI.

+1. Using a YT video, create a match and set a date
+2. Start the video, click Mark to set the time, then select a Code and add a decision and optional comments.
+3. It's possible to mark the KO and second half KO to show approx game time on the decision list

+Todo

+1. save data centrally (to a server)
+2. Share a tracking session
-edit decision comments
+3. edit decision comments

-delete decisions
+4. delete decisions

-user management
+5. user management

-share/read only videos
+6. share/read only videos

-two different people can create a report on the same video. how to differentiate?
+7. two different people can create a report on the same video. how to differentiate?